Antoine Semenyo Equals Michael Essien’s 19-Year Record With Carabao Cup Triumph

 - Antoine Semenyo has carved his name into Ghanaian football folklore after lifting the Carabao Cup with Manchester City

-- The 25-year-old becomes the first Ghanaian to win the competition since Michael Essien achieved the feat with Chelsea in 2007
+- The 25-year-old became the first Ghanaian to win the competition since Michael Essien achieved the feat with Chelsea

-- Having secured the first major silverware of his career, Semenyo still has a chance to end the 2025/26 season with two more trophies
+- Having secured the first major silverware of his career, Semenyo could end the 2025/26 season with two more trophies

 The London-born forward lasted the entire duration of the game and delivered an assured performance as City secured their first silverware of the 2025/26 season.

-It marks the first major trophy of his career, a milestone that reflects his steady rise through the ranks of English football.
+The win against the Gunners on Sunday marks the first major trophy of Semenyo's career, a milestone that reflects his steady rise through the ranks of English football.

 Source: Getty Images